tomchen-ctj/tomchen-ctj/README.md

 ​

-Phd candidate in Pattern Recognition, really wish to be a geeker!
+PhD candidate in Pattern Recognition, really wish to be a geeker!

 ## 🗓️ Todolist